cristal-smac/mas4data/README.md

 ## Publications

+- *Fair Multi-Agent Task Allocation for Large Data Sets Analysis.*
+Quentin Baert, Anne-Cécile Caron, Maxime Morge, Jean-Christophe Routier in Knowledge and Information System (KAIS).
+To appear

+_Abstract_: MapReduce is a design pattern for processing large datasets distributed on a cluster.
+Its performances are linked to the data structure and the runtime environ- ment.
+Indeed, data skew can yield an unfair task allocation, but even when the initial allocation produced by the partition function is well balanced, an unfair allocation can occur during the reduce phase due to the heterogeneous performance of nodes.
+For these reasons, we propose an adaptive multi-agent system.
+In our approach, the re- ducer agents interact during the job and the task re-allocation is based on negotiation in order to decrease the workload of the most loaded reducer and so the runtime.
+In this paper, we propose and evaluate two negotiation strategies.
+Finally, we experiment our multi-agent system with real-world datasets over heterogeneous runtime environment.

+- *Stratégie de découpe de tâche pour le traitement de données massives* Quentin Baert, Anne-Cécile Caron, Maxime Morge, Jean-Christophe Routier, dans les actes des 25èmes Journées Francophones sur les Systèmes Multi-Agents 2017 (JFSMA'2017).
+Hermès. pp. 65-75.
+2017.

+_Abstract_: MapReduce is a design pattern for processing large data sets distributed on a cluster.
+Its performances are linked to data skews.
+In order to takle the latter, we propose an adaptive multi-agent.
+The agents interact during the job and the dynamic tasks allocation is the outcome of negotiations in order to relieve the most loaded agent and so the running time.
+In this paper, we show how, when a task is too expensive to be negotiated, an agent can split it in order to negotiate its sub-tasks.

 - *[Allocation équitable de tâches pour l'analyse de données massives](https://hal.archives-ouvertes.fr/hal-01383096).*
 Quentin Baert, Anne-Cécile Caron, Maxime Morge, Jean-Christophe Routier, dans les actes des 24èmes Journées Francophones sur les